 Our Volunteer roles

-We pride ourselves on offering high-quality volunteering opportunities but it takes a lot of resources and significant investment from staff to offer these opportunities and recruit volunteers safely.
+We pride ourselves on offering high-quality volunteering opportunities, but it takes a lot of resources and significant investment from staff to offer these opportunities and recruit volunteers safely.
 Because of this, we ask volunteers to commit four hours of their time each week for a minimum of six months.
 We appreciate this is a significant commitment, so we try to ensure our opportunities are as flexible as possible.

 Meet and Greet services

 The hospital is a big place and can be difficult to navigate, even for those who work here every day.
-For this reason our Meet and Greet volunteers can be found around the site with their red volunteer waistcoats and big smiles, ready to help visitors validate their parking tickets and provide general directions and information.
-They can also help with various administrative tasks such as envelope filling and compiling patient information packs to support our clinical services.
-Being a Meet and Greet volunteer is a great way to meet new people, keep busy and get to know the hospital like the back of your hand.
+Our Meet and Greet volunteers can be found around the site, with their red volunteer waistcoats and big smiles, and are on hand ready to help provide patients and visitors with general directions and information and validate parking tickets.
+They can also help with Trust departments with various administrative tasks, such as envelope filling and compiling patient information packs to support our clinical services.

-Supporting our wards and ED
+Supporting our wards

-Our busy ward and Emergency Department (ED) environments are a hive of activity and can be stressful and anxiety-inducing areas for patients.
-It can be particularly confusing for elderly and frail patients, especially if they have some cognitive impairment or mobility difficulties.
-Volunteers are able to assist in so many ways, both improving the experience of our patients and helping to alleviate some of the strain on our busy ward staff teams.
-Volunteers can help with day room activities, stocking up ward cupboards, offering companionship to patients, making teas and coffees and can help at mealtimes.
+Ward based volunteers can assist in so many ways, both improving the experience of our patients and helping to alleviate some of the strain on our busy ward staff teams.
+Our volunteers help with day room activities, stocking up ward cupboards, offering companionship to patients, making teas and coffees and can help at mealtimes.

 Supporting clinics

-Those looking for a volunteer role in a clinical environment that isn’t quite as noisy and busy as our wards may find our Outpatient clinics a great place to help.
-There are many clinics that run every day at NNUH including blood tests, cardiology, dermatology, eye clinics, oncology and respiratory clinics, and volunteers can help with a diverse range of tasks.
-They can often be found stocking up stationary supplies and equipment, directing visitors around the clinic or to other parts of the hospital, having a chat with and reassuring patients, basic filing and photocopying, and collecting scans, x-rays and post.
+Volunteers can often be found stocking up stationary supplies and equipment, directing visitors around the clinic or to other parts of the hospital, having a chat with and reassuring patients, basic filing and photocopying, and collecting scans, x-rays and post.

 Bleep Buddies

-Our popular Bleep Buddies role is unlike any other volunteer role because it’s not allocated to a particular team – instead, they carry a hospital bleep and are available for all staff to call them for ad-hoc duties that they need assistance with.
-This role was created following a number of calls to Voluntary Services enquiring about the availability of volunteers to help at short notice.
-On any given session a Bleep Buddy could be helping with note running, wheelchair finding, escorting patients to clinics, distributing leaflets and posters, and basic administrative tasks such as filing, photocopying and envelope filling.
+Volunteer Bleep Buddies carry a hospital dect phone and are available for all staff to call them for assistance with ad-hoc duties such as note running, wheelchair finding, escorting patients to clinics, distributing leaflets and posters, and basic administrative tasks such as filing, laminating, photocopying and envelope filling.

 Administrative and clerical support